-The availability and quality of urban and transport policies supporting health and sustainability in Phoenix is below average compared with other cities.
-In some policy areas related to walkability and public transport, Phoenix lacks policies as well as specific standards and measurable targets.
-Phoenix also lacks a requirement for health impact assessment of urban and transport interventions.
-The vast majority of neighbourhoods in Phoenix have low walkability relative to the 25 cities in this international study.
-To achieve WHO targets to increase physical activity, only 16% of residents in Phoenix live in neighbourhoods meeting density thresholds and only 51% live in neighbourhoods meeting street connectivity thresholds.
-Similarly, only 24% of residents live in neighbourhoods with access to public transport stops with regular services within 500m.
-Less than 50% of residents have access to some public open space within 500m, and only one quarter live within 500m of a larger public open space.
-The proportion of the population with access within 500m to a food market, convenience store, any public open space, large public open space or a public transport stop is well below average compared with other cities studied.
+The availability of policies supporting health and sustainability in Baltimore is below average, and the quality of those available is well below average compared with other cities.
+Baltimore does not appear to require health impact assessment of transport and land use interventions, and has few specific and measureable public transport and public open space policies.
+Apart from the inner city, the majority of neighbourhoods in Baltimore have low walkability relative to the 25 cities in this international study.
+Less than one third of neighbourhoods meet minimum density thresholds to achieve WHO targets to increase physical activity, and only half meet street connectivity thresholds.
+A minority of residents have access to public transport stops with regular services with 500m.
+While just over half have public open space within 500m, only around 40 percent have access to larger public open space.
+The percentage of Baltimore's population with access within 500m to a food market, convenience store, any public open space or a larger open space and public transport is well below average compared with other cities studied.